What can we do in a symmetry-constrained perspective? The importance of the total charge's status in quantum reference frame frameworks: An operational proposal and how it leads to the weak approach

 This set-up can be described from different perspectives.
 We first introduce Eve, the super observer, unconstrained by symmetries and having access to the full kinematical algebra $\ca_{\text{kin}}$.
 Eve labels one path $0$, and the other path $1$.
 Next, to each of the two systems in the apparatus, we associate an agent, Alice and Bob.\footnote{See our discussion in Section \ref{sec:agents} for what in means to associate a laboratory or an agent to a system.
 As a reminder, we can define the perspective related to a given system as the operations accessible to an agent restricting themselves to act only on the degrees of freedom relative to the system.} Each of Alice and Bob only describes a single degree of freedom in the present situation: which path of the apparatus the other system travels through relative to their own.
 The situation in Alice's perspective is informally pictured in Figure \ref{fig:as}.

 Formally, Eve assigns to the systems a Hilbert space $\ch_{\text{kin}} = \ch_{A|E} \otimes \ch_{B|E}$ where each tensor factor is spanned by $\{ \ket{0}_I, \ket{1}_I \}$ where $I = A|E,B|E$.
 For example, in the case where both Alice and Bob are sent through the $0$ path, Eve describes the system as being in the state $\ket{0}_{A|E} \ket{0}_{B|E}$.
 Eve can also describe the situation using a formulation in terms of modes, which we will use a lot and will turn out to be crucial.
 By this we mean that she can describe the physical situation in terms of occupation of the paths of the apparatus, which could then be either empty, contain Alice, Bob, or both, which one can think of as excitations of the corresponding modes.
 In accordance with the set-up's specifications, we want to keep one of each system A and B, and therefore forbid some combinations of the aforementioned modes to be populated.
-Mathematically, this can be described using another tensor factorization, along with some sectorial constraints and correlations.
+Mathematically, this can be described using another tensor factorization, inside which we only work with states matching the needs of our physical situation.